 With you present, your Supervisor calls 1-888-375-9779 and gives Code "CSIG" Company Nurse, BEFORE you leave the premises.
-A Company Nurse Registered Nurse will gather information on your injury and make care recommendations:
+A Company Nurse Registered Nurse will gather information on your injury through the medical triage process and make care recommendations:

 A. First Aid Advice Only – The Nurse will provide advice, which you are to follow.
 You may return full time to your regular position.
 If medical situation worsens or does not improve, you must call back Company Nurse for appropriate medical referral prior to seeking treatment, unless it is an emergency.

-B. Medical Referral – The Nurse refers you to your district's designated Medical Facility; you then go to designated Medical Facility for treatment (unless you have pre-designated your personal physician prior to the injury).
+B. Medical Referral – If the Nurse determines medical treatment is needed, they will offer a Telemedicine visit (if appropriate) or refer you to your district's designated Medical Facility; you then seek medical treatment as directed (unless you have pre-designated your personal physician prior to the injury).

-Step 3 (this step is not applicable for Substitues or Volunteers):
+Step 3 (* is not applicable for Substitutes or Volunteers):

 Employee returns copy of Work Status Slip provided to you by the Medical Facility to District Claims Coordinator: